Definition of Book Value of Bonds Payable

-The book value of bonds payable is also referred to as the carrying value of bonds payable.
-The book value of bonds payable consists of the following amounts, all of which are found in bond-related liability accounts:
+The book value of bonds payable is also known as the carrying value of bonds payable.
+The book value of bonds payable is the net or combination of the following amounts, all of which are bond-related liability accounts:

-- The face value of the bonds (which is a credit balance in the account Bonds Payable)
+- Face or maturity value of the bonds (a credit balance in the account Bonds Payable)

-- The related unamortized discount (which is a debit balance in the contra-liability account Discount on Bonds Payable)
+- Unamortized discount (a debit balance in the contra-liability account Discount on Bonds Payable)

-- The related unamortized premium (which is a credit balance in the adjunct-liability account Premium on Bonds Payable)
+- Unamortized premium (a credit balance in the adjunct-liability account Premium on Bonds Payable)

-- The related unamortized bond issue costs (which is a debit balance in the contra-liability account Bond Issue Costs)
+- Unamortized bond issue costs (a debit balance in the contra-liability account Bond Issue Costs)

-It important that the discount, premium, and issue costs are amortized properly up to the moment when the book value of the bonds is needed.
+It's important that the discount, premium, and issue costs have been amortized properly up to the moment when the book value of the bonds is needed.